FIELD SOBRIETY TEST IN DUI CASES CALIFORNIA

 California Supreme Court in Coffey v.
 Shiomoto decided that DMV can consider a field sobriety test (FST) to contradict an argument that the defendant at the time of driving was below .08% BAC.
 This is not earth-shattering news because Los Angeles DUI prosecutors often use circumstantial evidence of intoxication not only to prove the “impairment” count (CVC 23152(a)) but also the “per se” count (CVC 23152(b)) (see Burg v.
 Municipal Court 35 Cal.
 3d 257).
 Courts of Appeals also allow consideration of circumstantial evidence of impairment to prove blood alcohol level.

 In Coffey, the Supreme Court allowed the evidence of intoxication to rebut the expert’s testimony.
 There, Ashley Coffey drove erratically, appeared intoxicated, and provided the implausible story of having just turned 21 while coming from a bar without consuming any alcohol.
-When police investigated her, she also did not do well on several DUI field sobriety tests.
-Rebutting DUI driver’s expert testimony using DUI field sobriety test seemed very appropriate in that case.
+When police investigated her, she also did not perform well on several DUI field sobriety tests.
+Rebutting the DUI driver’s expert testimony using the DUI field sobriety test seemed very appropriate in that case.
 Ashley Coffey lost her DMV case but the court reached a conclusion that is very helpful for Los Angeles DUI defense lawyers because it allows using the testimony of a qualified expert to rebut statutory presumption.

-For example, if you consumed alcohol right before driving and were arrested immediately after that, and then your blood was tested 2 hours later, the alcohol in your blood might be higher at the time of test than at the time of driving.
+For example, if you consumed alcohol right before driving and were arrested immediately after that, and then your blood was tested 2 hours later, the alcohol in your blood might be higher at the time of the test than at the time of driving.
 Proper scientific analysis will show that the blood alcohol level at the time of driving would be lower than 0.08%.
 The legislature decided to ignore science and allow the unfair conviction of drivers based on the pressure from aggressive anti-DUI groups, such as MADD and law enforcement.

 California courts are finally permitting DMV to set aside APS suspensions when evidence shows that the driver was not impaired at the time of driving.
 Now Los Angeles DUI attorneys can use DUI field sobriety tests to win DUI cases more effectively.